workos/authkit-nextjs/README.md

 ### Middleware auth and server actions

-Using [server actions](https://nextjs.org/docs/app/building-your-application/data-fetching/server-actions-and-mutations) with middleware auth mode can result in unexpected CORS errors if you don't wrap your server action call in a try/catch block.
-This is because a call to a server action without an existing session will be intercepted by the middleware and a redirect to AuthKit will be attempted, which will trigger a CORS error.
+Using [server actions](https://nextjs.org/docs/app/building-your-application/data-fetching/server-actions-and-mutations) with middleware auth mode can result in unexpected CORS errors if you don't wrap your server action call in a `try/catch` block.
+This is because a call to a server action without an existing session will be intercepted by the middleware and a redirect to AuthKit will be attempted, triggering a CORS error.

-Wrapping your server action call in a try/catch block will allow you to either display an error or redirect the user:
+Wrapping your server action call in a `try/catch` block will allow you to either display an error or redirect the user:

 ```jsx
 'use client';